kensho-technologies/graphql-compiler/docs/source/advanced_features/schema_graph.rst

     print(schema_graph.get_unique_indexes_for_class('Animal'))
     # [IndexDefinition(name='uuid', 'base_classname'='Animal', fields={'uuid'}, unique=True, ordered=False, ignore_nulls=False)]

-In the future, we plan to add :code:`SchemaGraph` generation from SQLAlchemy metadata.
-We also plan to add a mechanism where one can query a :code:`SchemaGraph` using GraphQL queries.
+We currently support :code:`SchemaGraph` auto-generation for both OrientDB and SQL database backends.
+In the future, we plan to add a mechanism where one can query a :code:`SchemaGraph` using GraphQL queries.